simonambridge/Oracle_to_Cassandra/README.md

 In a bigger cluster we would need to distribute it to the slave nodes too.

 <h3>Update Executor Path For ojdbc7.jar In spark-defaults.conf</h3>
-Add the classpath for the ojdbc7.jar file for the executors (the path for the driver seems be required on the command line at run time as well, see below).
+Add the classpath for the ojdbc7.jar file for the executors.
 <pre>
 # vi /etc/dse/spark/spark-defaults.conf
 </pre>
-Add the following lines pointing to the location of your ojdbc7.jar file:
+Add the following lines pointing to the location of your ojdbc7.jar file (/app/oracle/downloads is my location, yours may be different):
 <pre>
 spark.driver.extraClassPath = /app/oracle/downloads/ojdbc7.jarr
 spark.executor.extraClassPath = /app/oracle/downloads/ojdbc7.jar